-When Benefits are limited within any of the Covered Health Services categories described in the ADDITIONAL BENEFIT COVERAGE DETAILS section, those limits are stated in the corresponding Covered Health Service category in the Plan Highlights (Premium CDHP Network and Virtual Networks) section and the COVERED PREMIUM CDHP BENEFITS (WITH HRA) BENEFITS section.
+When Benefits are limited within any of the Covered Health Services categories described in the ADDITIONAL BENEFIT COVERAGE DETAILS section, those limits are stated in the corresponding Covered Health Service category in the COVERED SAVINGS HDHP BENEFITS (WITH HSA) BENEFITS section and apply as indicated in the Plan Highlights (Savings HDHP Network and Virtual Networks) section.
 Limits may also apply to some Covered Health Services that fall under more than one Covered Health Service category.
-When this occurs, those limits are also stated in the Plan Highlights (Premium CDHP Network and Virtual Networks) section.
+When this occurs, those limits are also stated in the Plan Highlights (Savings HDHP Network and Virtual Networks) section.
 Please review all limits carefully, as the Plan will not pay Benefits for any of the services, treatments, items or supplies that exceed these benefit limits.